 NutriBullet Rx: FAQ

 NutriBullet Rx 1700W: Final Thoughts

 The NutriBullet Rx is a powerful blender, but it is only excellent for making smoothies and warming soups and beverages.
 It is a shame that its powerful 1700-watt motor doesn’t come with a lot of functionality, and the speed control is very limited with this unit.
-The container and blades have some design flaws that put its durability into question.
+The container and blades have some design flaws that put their durability into question.

 While the NutriBullet Rx is overall a good blender, it is actually quite expensive, and its replacement parts could also cost you a few extra bucks.